jehayesms/jean-hayes-ai-analytics/_posts/2025-12-22-capacity-ws-design.md

 subtitle: "Design for performance and scalability"
 date: 2025-10-21
 categories: [Microsoft Fabric]
-image: assets/images/fabric-cap-ws/fabric-cap-ws-01.png
+image: /assets/images/fabric-cap-ws/fabric-cap-ws-01.png
 image_caption: ""
 ---

 Starting up in Microsoft Fabric is easy, right?
 Create a Fabric Capacity, create a workspace and just start building.
 While this may be true for small scale deployments, as your organization grows and more users start to leverage Fabric, you may outgrow your initial design.
-Having a thorough understanding of Fabric capacities and workspaces and your current and future goals for Fabric data, analytics and AI in Fabric is essential to design a scalable and performant environment.
+Having a thorough understanding of Fabric capacities and workspaces and your current and future goals for data, analytics and AI is essential to design a scalable and performant environment.

 Capacity and workspace design:

-- Supports organizational growth and changing requirements
+- Must support organizational growth and changing requirements
 - Impacts Fabric workload and Power BI report performance by enabling better resource allocation and utilization
 - Provides more options for scalability -> Scale up vs Scale out
 - Facilitates collaboration, data governance, and integration with other systems and services